-The first time you apply for student finance you'll need to prove your identity - this helps us check you're eligible.
+The first time you apply for student finance you'll need to prove your identity - this helps us check you're able to get student finance.

 The easiest way to prove your identity is to give us your valid UK passport details on your application.